Benzodiazepine Withdrawal Tied to Serious Long-Term Harms

-- An Internet survey of 1,207 found more than half of benzodiazepine users reported suicidal thoughts or had attempted suicide.
+- An Internet survey of 1,207 benzodiazepine users found more than half reported suicidal thoughts or had attempted suicide.

 - Most (76.2 percent) had not been informed that benzodiazepines are approved for short-term use only and that discontinuation might be difficult.

 “Over 92 million prescriptions for benzodiazepines are dispensed in the United States annually,” note Vanderbilt University psychiatrist Alistair J. Reid Finlayson and four colleagues in the April issue of Therapeutic Advances in Psychopharmacology, “yet little is known about the experiences of those taking and discontinuing them.”